TheSilvered/nest/docs/c_api/c_api-mem.md

 **Description:**

-Allocates memory on the heap.
+Allocate memory on the heap.

 The elements are contiguous in memory.